cs20171332/Manual/readme.md

 ![Logo](./ZZAPFLIX.jpg)
 # ZZAPFILIX
 ZZAPFILX is a movie recommendation service that recommends movies based on your preference.
+There are endless contents prepared, and you can get recommendations for movies that you like and movies that have been loved by many people.
 ***
 ## Various Movies
 ![various](./various.png)